tnramalho/rockets-sdk/packages/rockets-server-auth/README.md

             expiresIn: '10m',
           },
         },
-        // Optional: Enable Admin endpoints
+        // Optional: Admin and Signup endpoints can be enabled via userCrud extras }),
-        // Provide a CRUD adapter + DTOs and import the repository via
-        // TypeOrmModule.forFeature([...]).
-Enable by passing `admin` at the
-        // top-level of RocketsAuthModule.forRoot/forRootAsync options.
-        // See the admin how-to section for a complete example.
-      }),
     }),
   ],